Villa Borghese tips: what you need to know before you go

 With the Rome Tourist Card, you get free entry to St Peter's Basilica and Colosseum, discounted entry to many more, a one-way airport transfer and a 24 hour Open Bus tour for free.

 Visiting Villa Borghese is a must when in Rome.
 It’s the city’s third largest park.
-With more than 90 points of interest, you should do some research on what to see and do before you go.
+With more than 90 points of interest, you should do some research on what to see in Borghese Gallery and do before you go.

 These Villa Borghese tips will go a long way to help you plan your visit.
 Whether you want to book tickets for the Borghese Gallery or take a romantic boat ride on the artificial lake, there’s a tip for you.